shader-park/shader-park-examples/es6-production-template/README.md

 yarn build
 ```

-Write your Shader Park code in the spCode.js file
+Write your Shader Park code in the spCode string inside index.js
-Just paste your code from Shader Park into the `spCode()` function.

 Find out more about [Shader Park](https://shaderpark.netlify.com/).